Black Cherry Tattoo Aftercare

 -During this time use small amounts of Eucerin lotion after washing and drying your tattoo and also during the day when it gets dry.

 Second Skin Removal

--The morning after you’ve been tattooed, wash your hands, peel up an edge or corner of SecondSkin and slowly pull the film off. -Do not pull it straight up away from the skin.
-Pull the film back and across the skin while holding your skin taut. -Gently wash the tattoo with warm water and supplied soap using your hands only. -When washing, remove all slimy discharge until it’s squeaky clean. -Pat dry with a paper towel.
+24 hours after you’ve been tattooed, wash your hands, peel up an edge or corner of SecondSkin and slowly pull the film off.
+Do not pull it straight up away from the skin.
+Pull the film back and across the skin while holding your skin taut.
+Gently wash the tattoo with warm water and a liquid antibacterial soap (Dial Gold Recommended) using your hands only.
+When washing, remove all slimy discharge until it’s squeaky clean.
+Pat dry with a paper towel.
 Completely dry the area around the tattoo.

 Second Skin Application:

--Using the supplied piece of SecondSkin,“crack” the wave by bending the piece in half at the blue stripe. -Expose the sticky side by peeling off the side that says “SecondSkin”. -Place the sticky side on your clean, dry tattoo starting from the center and working your way out to cover the tattoo (push out any air bubbles). -Remove backing from the blue “wave” and smooth over skin. -Leave this piece on for 3 to 5 days before removing. -After removal wash your tattoo (with supplied soap) twice a day for the next 2 weeks (in the morning and before bed). -Use a very small amount (NOT SHINY) of Eucerin lotion after washing and completely drying your tattoo and also during the day (if needed) when it gets dry or tight feeling.
+Using the supplied piece of SecondSkin, pull off the backing (which is the matte side and NOT the gridded side).
+Place the sticky side on your clean, dry tattoo starting from the center and working your way out to cover the tattoo (push out any air bubbles).
+Remove glossy layer from the section that says "remove" and smooth over skin.
+Leave this piece on for 3 to 5 days before removing.
+After removal wash your tattoo with antibacterial liquid soap twice a day for the next 2 weeks (in the morning and before bed).
+Use a very small amount (NOT SHINY) of Eucerin or any white unscented lotion after washing and completely drying your tattoo and also during the day (if needed) when it gets dry or tight feeling.

 For more information and a video of application you can visit:

 or our shop's Instagram or Facebook page (@Blackcherrytattoostudios)